 When planning a city trip to Amsterdam, just count on at least a rainy day.
 Who knows you might be pleasantly surprised?!

 There is this Dutch hobby called complaining about the weather.
 Even expats participate!
 I guess at least it gives people something to talk about.
 The thing is that the Dutch weather is a bit unpredictable.
 So in the morning it may seem sunny, but in the afternoon it may rain.
 But that’s in a lot of places I think, especially when located close to the sea.
 But honestly, it is really not that bad.
 You won’t melt.
 It may also rain when you come in July, you know.
 And as you can read in this article, there are, even if it rains, still plenty of fun things to do in Amsterdam!
 Don’t let the rain ruin your trip.
+And once the weather clears up a bit, I’d suggest to check out one of the awesome parks in Amsterdam.

 How to get around